Distributed Cognitive Architecture

 Thalamic builds institutionally-owned specialist intelligence.
 The institution's data, infrastructure, and compliance.
 We provide the methodology.
 They own what gets built.

 Every major institution is watching its most valuable knowledge walk out the door.
 The retiring surgeon.
-The chief epidemiologist.
-The specialist whose pattern recognition took thirty years to build.
+The senior partner.
+The chief engineer whose judgment took thirty years to build.
 When they go, the knowledge goes.

-What your most experienced clinician knows cannot be purchased from a cloud vendor.
-It was built here.
-It should stay here.
+What your most experienced people know cannot be purchased from a cloud vendor.
+It was built here, over decades.
+It belongs here.

 01